George-Freedland/db-surfer/README.md

 # DBSurfer

-A local, browser-based SQL client for Postgres — like DBeaver/pgAdmin, but in your browser.
+A local, browser-based SQL client for Postgres, like Azure/DBeaver/pgAdmin, but in your browser.

 ## Features